 Backpacking with a baby

-Bulgarian property may be cheap but you will need another £15-20,000 to renovate to modern standards, Emma warns.
+Bulgarian property may be cheap, but you will need another £15-20,000 to renovate to modern standards, Emma warns.
 In some instances, she says, it just isn’t worth it: you would do better to just buy some land.

-The family – who blog about their travels and experiences at Journey of a Nomadic Family – have been travelling since their youngest child was six weeks old, starting out with road trips to western Europe before striking out further afield.
+The family – who blog about their travels and experiences at Journey of a Nomadic Family – have been traveling since their youngest child was six weeks old, starting out with road trips to western Europe before striking out further afield.

-Emma says she and the children have visited over 50 countries on five continents, often alone and backpacking, with husband Richard, an engineer, working away.
+Emma says she and the children have visited over 50 countries on five continents, often alone and backpacking, with her husband Richard, an engineer, working away.

 A Vratsa home and Bulgarian residency

-Emma says it is not the family’s plan to settle permanently in Bulgaria but to have a home “we can return to when we need”.
+Emma says it is not the family’s plan to settle permanently in Bulgaria but to have a home, “we can return to when we need”.